Semantic Technologies (autumn 2018)

 - RDF query Language SPARQL.
 Lecture slides

 - Open vs closed worlds.
 Reasoning with OWL.
-Introduction to Description Logic and formal semantics.
+Lecture slides and lab

 - All the material needed for a successful exam is covered by the slides, exercises, and